Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 In the silence before the race begins, there’s a bond between them—a shared goal.
 One robot, sleek and equipped with an **ultrasonic sensor**, will serve as the guide.
 It can detect obstacles, anticipate dangers, and share vital information.
 Its partner, a robust but sensorless robot, will rely entirely on the sensor-equipped car for direction, its Bluetooth signal a lifeline.

 The race begins in a dramatic fashion.
-With a graceful sweep, both cars rotate **360 degrees(During this part, time cost will not be counted, and this worth 20 points)**, signaling their intent and readiness to tackle the course.
+With a graceful sweep, both cars rotate **360 degrees together(During this part, time cost will not be counted, and this worth 20 points)**, signaling their intent and readiness to tackle the course.
 The foam board, their shared burden, sits carefully balanced on top.
 The decision lies ahead: How will these two cars collaborate?
 The choice could mean triumph or disaster, but the journey must begin.

 ## **2. Track Category**